History of The Slot Machine

 The Next Generation of Slots

-The next generation of UK slots undoubtedly belongs to online platforms with a key focus on mobile slots.
+The next generation of UK slots undoubtedly belongs to online platforms with a key focus on mobile slots games.
 Traditional companies are shifting their focus to the desktop and mobile gambling markets.
 More and more companies are also developing casino games in HTML5 technology, enabling mobile gaming.
 This is a big boost to the industry and players from every walk of life are enjoying the beauty of slot machines.

 Graphics in slot games have also evolved a lot in recent years.
 Slot games and video games are slowly converging towards each other and new concepts of mission-based slot games, slots with storylines and gamification features are being developed by top game providers.
 A great example of this is the Book Of Dead online slot game.
 The next generation slots can also be played through Virtual-Reality googles.